• C Programming Video Tutorials

 arr[4]: 5

-average: 29.600000
+Average: 29.600000

 In the following variation, the average() function is defined with two arguments, an uninitialized array without any size specified.
-The length of the array declared in main() function is obtained by divising the size of the array with the size of int data type.
+The length of the array declared in the main() function is obtained by divising the size of the array with the size of int data type.

 #include <stdio.h>